HECVAT Category

 Does the application log administrative activity, such as user account access changes and password changes, including specific user, date/time of changes, and originating IP or device?

-This question is asking whether your application maintains detailed logs of administrative actions, specifically focusing on user account management activities like creating/modifying accounts and password changes.
+Administrative accountability hinges on logging, and reviewers want to confirm your application records account and password changes with the specific user, timestamp, and originating IP or device.
 For each action, the system should record who performed it (the specific user), when it happened (date/time), and where it originated from (IP address or device identifier).

 HIPA-23